jadenisco/docsfdio/docs/index.rst

     final version can be in whatever you think is appropriate.

 .. note::
     The text is somewhat accurate.
+Any comments are welcome.

-The Linux Foundation FD.io project is comprised of several sub projects.
-The Vectot Packet Processor (VPP) project is the core technology used with FD.io.
-The Continious System Integration and Test (CSIT) is used to test the code committed to FD.io.
+The Linux Foundation FD.io project is comprised of several projects.
+The Vector Packet Processor (VPP) project is the core technology.
+The Continuous System Integration and Test (CSIT) project is used for system test.
+The other projects take advantage of these projects.

 The project documentation for each project can be found here.